The Cepheid Distance to the Narrow-Line Seyfert 1 Galaxy NGC 4051: Summary

 \acknowledgments

-We thank K.Z.~Stanek for helpful advice early in this project.
+We thank K.Z.~Stanek for helpful advice early in this project, and the anonymous referee for providing valuable comments.
 MMF and BMP thank Tod Lauer for an enlightening conversation.
 Support for {\em HST} program GO-13765 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 MCB gratefully acknowledges support from the NSF through grant AST-2009230.
 MV gratefully acknowledges support from the Independent Research Fund Denmark via grant number DFF 8021-00130.
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.